Luggage Storage New York City

-Travelers can leave their luggage with LuggageHero in NYC by making use of its network of more than 130 local shops (coffee shops, souvenir shops, restaurants, bike shops, etc.) all spread across important traffic hubs as of 2020.
-Those include Grand Central Terminal, Port Authority Bus Terminal, Penn Station, Times Square, MetLife Stadium, Madison Square Garden, and Yankee Stadium.
+Travelers can leave their luggage with LuggageHero in NYC by making use of its network of more than 130 local shops (coffee shops, souvenir shops, restaurants, bike shops, etc.) all spread across important traffic hubs as of 2024.
+These include Grand Central Terminal, Port Authority Bus Terminal, Penn Station, Times Square, MetLife Stadium, Madison Square Garden, and Yankee Stadium.
 Whether you’re strolling around Manhattan, or you’re right in the middle of Times Square, you can always find a place to store your luggage near you.
 Make sure to check out JFK and Penn Station luggage storage options for convenient and secure storage of your belongings.

 Best luggage storage in New York City

-Luggage storage in New York has never been quicker, easier, and more affordable than it is now in 2020.
-If you ever wonder where to store luggage in NYC or look for the best luggage storage options in New York, you should know that LuggageHero users are charged by the hour or day, unlike most locker storage NYC rentals or facilities, which ONLY offer daily rates.
+Luggage storage in New York has never been quicker, easier, and more affordable than it is now.
+If you ever wonder where to store luggage in NYC or look for bag luggage storage options in New York, you should know that LuggageHero users have the option to be charged by the hour or day, unlike most locker storage NYC rentals or facilities, which ONLY offer daily rates.
 This gives our customers more flexibility to simply store luggage for a few hours without having to pay for a full day.

 Major and popular stations in The Big Apple 2024

 Penn Station, also known as Pennsylvania Station and New York Penn Station, is a huge underground railroad station in NYC.
-In 2019, around 600,000 tourists and New Yorkers would pass through it daily, making Penn Station one of New York’s busiest stations.
-Penn Station is located in Midtown Manhattan, which is relatively close to the Empire State Building and Macy’s Herald Square.
+In 2024, around 600,000 tourists and New Yorkers would pass through it daily, making Penn Station one of New York’s busiest stations.
+Penn Station Port Authority Bus Terminalis located in Midtown Manhattan, which is relatively close to the Empire State Building and Macy’s Herald Square.
 You can find our luggage storage locations just around the corner from the station.
 Penn Station itself does not store luggage and there are no Penn Station lockers either.

 Other popular destinations in New York

 New York, as one of the most walkable cities in the US, has many popular destinations to which you do not want to spend your energy carrying your luggage in and around:

 - LaGuardia Airport